Siphon880gh/workout-player/README.md

 <a target="_blank" href="https://www.linkedin.com/in/weng-fung/" rel="nofollow"><img src="https://camo.githubusercontent.com/0f56393c2fe76a2cd803ead7e5508f916eb5f1e62358226112e98f7e933301d7/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f4c696e6b6564496e2d626c75653f7374796c653d666c6174266c6f676f3d6c696e6b6564696e266c6162656c436f6c6f723d626c7565" alt="Linked-In" data-canonical-src="https://img.shields.io/badge/LinkedIn-blue?style=flat&amp;logo=linkedin&amp;labelColor=blue" style="max-width:10ch;"></a>
 <a target="_blank" href="https://www.youtube.com/user/Siphon880yt/" rel="nofollow"><img src="https://camo.githubusercontent.com/0bf5ba8ac9f286f95b2a2e86aee46371e0ac03d38b64ee2b78b9b1490df38458/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f596f75747562652d7265643f7374796c653d666c6174266c6f676f3d796f7574756265266c6162656c436f6c6f723d726564" alt="Youtube" data-canonical-src="https://img.shields.io/badge/Youtube-red?style=flat&amp;logo=youtube&amp;labelColor=red" style="max-width:10ch;"></a>

-Curate your folders of workout MD files and be able to view a workout as a slideshow or accordion with video instructions.

-## At a Glance

-This is a great tool if you like to edit workouts in MD files.
-You can organize your MD files into folders and subfolders however you want to organize it (Eg. Workout type -> Body Part).
-You can do resistance training / cardio / stretching / mobility / etc because as long as you follow the formatting rules in MD, it can be time based or rep based.
-You can incorporate Youtube etc clips and it'll be part of an accordion or slideshow so you can watch the exercise instructions on an iPad.

-What this is not is a workout logging app.
-Towards the end of the road map, I might add logging ability.
+Organize your fitness links from videos on Facebook, Instagram, Youtube, TikTok, and Vimeo.
+You're simply saving the links into text files.
+Optionally you can be specific about the timemarks.
+This app will let you choose any text file of exercise links and play through it.
+The idea is that you may not be familiar with these exercises but you can be instructed on them through the video links you saved and hoped to get to.

+## Supported Videos:

+- Facebook video (not reel)

+- Instagram reel

+- TikTok video

+- Vimeo video

+- Youtube video

+- Youtube short

+## Unsupported Videos

+- Facebook Reel

+Was previously thought to be supported with
+`FBREEL <video_clip_you_extracted> <audio_clip_you_extracted>`

+However at a much later time, "URL signature expired" would output from their server.

+- Instagram Multireel

-## Where to Place
+## How to save workouts

+- Workout = text file
+- Category/subcategory/subsubcategory = folder

+Organizing the workouts is easy.
+A text file repersents one workout (30 minute or 90 minute session, or however long, up to you).
+You save the video links in the text file, and optionally timemarks if you only need a part of the video.
+You can have the text files inside a folder.
+Thus, a text file represents the workout session.

+You can have folders of folders depending on your organizational needs.
+As long as they're inside `public/data/notebooks`, the app will show all folders with their workouts in the Navigation Panel.
+Click the text file in the app to play it like a slideshow, and the video links that have timemarks will be clipped for the slideshow.

+A folder organization scheme can be by Workout type -> Body part -> Muscle group.
+You might not have muscle group if that workout type is more of a split program.
+You can name workout type like Resistance Training / Cardio / Stretching / Mobility / etc.

-Your folders/subfolders/MD files should be placed in /data/workouts
+All your workout text files and folders should be inside `/data/workouts`.

-## How to update the notebook
+## How to update the app's Navigation Panel

-You'll have to run a command to update the Notebook when you change your workout file structure until I implement a server later in the roadmap.
-However, updating your workout content doesn't require an update command.
-The updating is for file and foleder structure.
-For example, if you renamed a file or you moved a file elsewhere, you'll need to update the app.
-In a future milestone, by using a server this React app will automatically update to the MD files and folders you have.
+You'll have to run a command to update the app when you change your workout file structure (changed file or folder name, added/deleted file, added/deleted folder).
+You do not need to run the command if you updated the text file's links and contents.
+The app's navigator just needs to be updated.

+In the future this will be automatic when I implement a server, however there is not much time on my end right now.

 To update the app, just run `npm run start`.

-## Follow the MD format:
+## Follow the text format:

-Format
+Format is
 ```
 <exercise_title>
 PICTURE <gif/etc link> <optional_width_px_or_other_unit_or_na> <optional_height_px_or_other_unit_or_na> <optional_for_pictures_across:-->
 PICTURE <gif/etc link>
-FBREEL <video_clip_you_extracted> <audio_clip_you_extracted>
 YOUTUBE <youtube-link> <timemark_or_seconds_or_na> <timemark_or_seconds_or_na>
 YOUTUBESHORT https://www.youtube.com/shorts/oLYM46dWYzM
 MISCVIDEO <fbVideo/insta/tiktok/vimeo>